The BAC limit for Nevada DUI law is

 Breath test results are available immediately.
 Blood test results often take weeks to come back.

-5. Does the Nevada DUI limit of .08% necessarily mean a person is intoxicated?
+5. Does the Nevada DUI limit of .08% necessarily mean I am intoxicated?

 No. Many drivers hold their alcohol well and can still drive safely even with high blood alcohol levels.
-However, DUI law makes it a crime to drive with a BAC of .08% or higher even if the person is not impaired by the alcohol.3
+However, DUI law makes it a crime to drive with a BAC of .08% or higher even if you are not impaired by alcohol.3

 Note that blood alcohol level is influenced by such variables as: